Desert-sabaku/Notify-bot/README.md

 ## Usage

-Syodosima automatically retrieves today's appointments from Google Calendar and sends notifications to Discord channels.
+Syodosima automatically retrieves today's appointments from Google Calendar and sends notifications to a Discord channel.

 ### Features